skerkour/kerkour.com/content/blog/bloom-a-free-and-open-source-google.md

 * Better distribution of wealth

-Consuming more and more - economies based on debt and growth - is obviously not compatible with the cological crisis.
+Consuming more and more - economies based on debt and growth - is obviously not compatible with the ecological crisis.

 Conversely, reducing the need for production = less work = even more unemployment and therefore less redistributed wealth.